 where

-- is the applied gate-substrate voltage;
+— applied gate-substrate voltage;

 — surface potential;

-- specific surface capacitance.
+— specific surface capacity.

 where